svareille/OnlyKey-gpg-agent/README.md

 agent-program path/to/ok-gpg-agent
 ```

-If gpg-agent is already running either restart the computer, kill the process or use the command
+If `gpg-agent` is already running, restart the computer, kill the process or use the command
 ```shell
 $ gpg-connect-agent KILLAGENT /bye
 ```